VVR-008/Smartify/README.md

 ## 🧠 Problem Statement

-Design a smart, voice-activated system using Edge AI and ESP32 boards to control appliances with simple commands (e.g., "on," "off," or fan speed levels).
+Design a smart, voice-activated system using Edge AI and ESP32 boards to control appliances with simple commands.
 The system must be:
 - **Offline-capable** for privacy and reliability
 - **Energy-efficient** for sustainability
 - **Real-time** for instant response